Hybrot: Medical and healthcare innovations

 Biohybrid robots may one day assist in targeted therapy, such as drug delivery or microsurgery.
 Their capacity for navigating complex biological environments offers promise for next-generation medical devices.

 Military and surveillance applications

 Though ethically contentious, hybrots might find use in military or surveillance settings, offering adaptability and decision-making capabilities in complex environments.

 Educational and public engagement tools

-Hybrots provide engaging tools for STEM education and public science outreach, demonstrating principles of neuroscience, robotics, and bioethics in an accessible, interactive format.
+Hybrots provide tools for STEM education and public science outreach, demonstrating principles of neuroscience, robotics, and bioethics in an accessible, interactive format.

 History

 This feat was first accomplished in 2003 by Dr. Steve M. Potter, a professor of biomedical engineering at the Georgia Institute of Technology:

 In his experiment, Potter places a droplet of solution containing thousands of rat neuron cells onto a silicon chip that's embedded with 60 electrodes connected to an amplifier.
 The electrical signals that the cells fire at one another are picked up by the electrodes which then send the amplified signal into a computer.
 The computer, in turn, wirelessly relays the data to the robot.

 The robot then manifests this neuronal activity with physical motion, each of its movements a direct result of neurons talking to neurons.
 And the robot also sends information back to the cells.
 Equipped with light sensors, the robot receives input about its location in the playpen from infrared signals lining the borders.